![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 Bicycles

 Folding bicycles and bikes in zip-up bike bags no bigger than 120cm x 90cm are carried, but not undismantled bikes.
-There's more detailed information at www.thalys.com.
-For information on taking bikes by train in Europe, see the bike by train page.
+There's more detailed information at eurostar.com.

 -